About Us

 What’s New?

-Published May 24, 2017, "Camp of the Innocents" is a documentary film about the Camp Algiers Alien Detention Station in Louisiana (near New Orleans), the Latin American civilians housed there, and the WW II Enemy Alien Control Program.
-Produced by Jack Collins, Joe...
+“Camp of the Innocents,” published May 24, 2017 on YouTube, is a documentary film about the Camp Algiers Alien Detention Station in Louisiana (near New Orleans), the Latin American civilians housed there, and the WW II Enemy Alien Control Program.
+Linked with...

 Ft.
 Meade guard tower.
 Image from sketch by German internee Paul Lameyer, courtesy of his grandson, Randy Houser.